publiclab/plots2/README.md

 ## First Time?

 New to open source/free software?
 Here is a selection of issues we've made **especially for first-timers**.
 We're here to help, so just ask if one looks interesting : https://code.publiclab.org

+## Hacktoberfest
+Wishing to contribute to Publiclab as part of Hacktoberfest?
+Check out our [Hacktoberfest contributing docs](https://github.com/publiclab/plots2/blob/main/HACKTOBERFEST.md)

 [Here](https://publiclab.org/notes/warren/11-22-2017/use-git-and-github-to-contribute-and-improve-public-lab-software) is a link to our Git workflow.